brunobotelhobr/My-POC-Ransomware/README.md

 POC of a Ransomware.

 #Warning
-This can encrypt for real your files for real, be careful.
+This can encrypt for real your files for real, be careful, use only for study, idealy in a Virtual Machine.

 ## Setup
 Install the requirements (Python 3)